laserkelvin/TMC1_mcmc_fitting/README.md

 Python script that calls two functions: `init_setup` and `fit_multi_gaussian`; the former creates the file structures, and the latter performs the MCMC analysis.

+## Set up and workflow

+1. Clone this repository
+2. Use `conda env create -f conda.yml` to reproduce the software environment
+3. Generate priors using benzonitrile or other
+4. Perform MCMC analysis of other molecules, using precomputed Gaussian priors

+Corner plots are generated with `seaborn`, although in the first iteration `corner` was used.
+Using `seaborn` was a little bit more extensible.

 ## YAML input structure